 HCS® (Hard-Clad Silica) is a problem-solving, polymer coated optical fiber system invented by us in the early years of the optical fiber industry.
 A proprietary polymer is applied to the pristine surface of pure, fused silica as we draw the glass down to its final, step-index, multimode optical fiber form.
 We then add additional buffer layers to improve chemical and abrasion resistance.
 This final step increases the finished diameter to a dimension that is easier for field-technicians to handle.

-The result is an optical fiber that is optimized for use at the 650 and 850 nm wavelengths which are common in transceivers deployed in many industrial applications.
+The result is a low OH fiber that is optimized for use at the 650 and 850 nm wavelengths which are common in transceivers deployed in many industrial applications.
 The pure silica core is highly transparent.
 This makes HCS fiber suitable for use over a very broad range of optical wavelengths and in a variety of applications beyond data communications such as fiber optic sensors, spectroscopy and laser delivery.
 HCS optical fiber is mechanically strong and is uniquely suited to field connectorization for harsh environmental conditions.

 HCS optical fiber has the following important characteristics: